PowerShell/platyPS/docs/Update-MarkdownHelpSchema.md

 ```

 ### -Path
-Path to markdown files or directories.
+Specifies an array of paths of markdown files and folders to update.

 ```yaml